 "In general, a defendant who enters into a plea agreement waives his right to appeal his conviction."
 United States v.
-Jacobo Castillo, 496 F.3d 947, 954 (9th
+Jacobo Castillo, 496 F.3d 947, 954 (9th Cir.

-Cir.
 2007) (en banc).
+See also United States v.
+Brown, 875 F.3d 1235, 1238 (9th Cir.
+2017) ("The entry of an unconditional guilty plea precludes appellate review of most challenges to pre-plea rulings.").
 However, in United States v.
-Jacobo Castillo the court held that it has jurisdiction to hear an appeal even though the defendant entered a guilty plea waiving his right to appeal, overruling prior cases.
-See id. (holding the court had jurisdiction to review the judgment where government failed to raise the plea or his plea agreement as a bar to the appeal, and instead responded on the merits).
+Jacobo Castillo, the court held that it had jurisdiction to hear an appeal even though the defendant entered a guilty plea waiving his right to appeal, overruling prior cases.
+See Jacobo Castillo, 496 F.3d at 954 (holding the court had jurisdiction to review the judgment where government failed to raise the plea or his plea agreement as a bar to the appeal, and instead responded on the merits).
 In so holding, the court explained that a defendant's waiver is nonjurisdictional and subject to forfeiture and that a valid guilty plea does not deprive the court of jurisdiction.
-See id. at 949-50.
+See Jacobo Castillo, 496 F.3d at 949-50.
+See also United States v.
+Obak, 884 F.3d 934, 937 (9th Cir.
+2018) (although defendant waived objection as to a defect in venue by entering a guilty plea, the government waived its ability to rely on defendant's waiver, where government responded to merits of defendant's challenge on appeal, and did not raise the waiver issue).

+"An unconditional plea does not, however, bar consideration of the merits of all claims arising from pre-plea rulings."
+Brown, 875 F.3d at 1238.
 Jurisdictional claims are not waived by a guilty plea.
-See United States v.
+See Brown, 875 F.3d at 1238; United States v.
 Caperell, 938 F.2d 975, 977 (9th Cir.
 1991).
 However, such claims can only be based on the indictment itself and the face of the record.
 See United States v.
 Broce, 488 U.S. 563, 575-76 (1989) (distinguishing double jeopardy claims that are waived from those that are based on need for "further proceedings at which to expand the record with new evidence").
 Compare United States v.
 Wong, 62 F.3d 1212, 1215 n.1 (9th Cir.
 1995) (double jeopardy claim not waived because claim could be resolved by looking at indictment and record) and Caperell, 938 F.2d at 977-78 (claim that indictment failed to state an offense not waived because it could be resolved by examining indictment and relevant statute) with United States v.
 Cortez, 973 F.2d 764, 766-67 (9th Cir.
 1992) (assuming selective prosecution is a "jurisdictional" claim, it was waived because it could not be proven from either the indictment or the record at the plea stage) and United States v.
 Montilla, 870 F.2d 549, 552-53 (9th Cir.
 1989) (guilty plea waived claim akin to vindictive prosecution because allegations could not be proven without an evidentiary hearing and, on its face, the indictment alleged offenses well within government's power to prosecute), amended, 907 F.2d 115 (9th Cir.
 1990).